YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

    $ mupip set -journal="ENABLE,BEFORE_IMAGES" -region "AREG"
    $ mupip set -journal="ON,BEFORE_IMAGES" -region "*"

 This example turns on journaling only for the region AREG.
-Note that AGREG is the only region that is "available" for journaling.
+Note that AREG is the only region that is "available" for journaling.

 Example:

 .. parsed-literal::
-   $ mupip set -access_method=MM -file gtm.dat
+   $ mupip set -access_method=MM -file ydb.dat

-This example sets MM (Memory Mapped) as the access method or GT.M buffering strategy for storing and retrieving data from the database file gtm.dat.
+This example sets MM (Memory Mapped) as the access method or the YottaDB buffering strategy for storing and retrieving data from the database file ydb.dat.
 Since MM is not supported with BEFORE_IMAGE journaling, this example produces an error on a database with BEFORE_IMAGE journaling enabled.
 You can also use -access_method=BG to set BG (Buffered Global) as your buffering strategy.
-For more information on the implications of these access methods, refer to “Segment Qualifiers”.
+For more information on the implications of these access methods, refer to `“Segment Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/gde.html#segment-qualifiers>`_.

 Example: